welteki/docs.actuated.dev/docs/prepare-macos-base.md

 If `latest` cannot be installed on the host, download a compatible IPSW from Apple and pass its local path to `--ipsw` instead.

-The prepared base image now contains the GitHub Actions runner.
+The `base provision` command installs Apple's Command Line Tools in the guest before it installs the GitHub Actions runner.
+The prepared base image therefore provides tools such as Git and Clang to every disposable job VM.
 Per-job credentials are supplied to disposable clones and are never stored in the base.

 ## Verify the base image